ombulabs/blog/_posts/2016-03-04-hunting-down-a-slow-rails-request.markdown

 pp strings
 ```

-As you can see, there are 700k+ Strings allocated, and this increase in object
+As you can see, there are 700k+ allocated strings, and this increase in object
 allocation is the likely culprit for the slow request.

 I dug a bit into the `EmailAccount` model and its associations, and noticed that